Oakland Arena: Renovation

 Over three decades, the arena grew outdated, lacking the luxuries of newer ones.
 With just over 15,000 seats, it was one of the smallest venues in the league.
-Rather than building a new arena in Oakland, San Francisco or San Jose, the decision was made to proceed with a US$121 million renovation that involved tearing out much of interior and building a new seating bowl within the existing structure.
+Rather than building a new arena in Oakland, San Francisco or San Jose, the decision was made to proceed with a US$121 million renovation that involved tearing out much of the interior and building a new seating bowl within the existing structure.
 The original walls, roof and foundation remained intact, similar to the more recent rebuild of Climate Pledge Arena in Seattle.
 The renovation began in mid-1996 and was completed in time for the Warriors' return in the fall of 1997 (they played the 1996–97 season at the San Jose Arena, now the SAP Center at San Jose, home of the NHL's Sharks).
 Included in the renovation was a new center overhead LED scoreboard and 360-degree fascia display.
 The new configuration seats 19,596 for basketball.